You have turned-in this assignment. You can review the lesson and see your previous answers.

 Izzy said, "If I called her at seven o'clock in the morning UTC, then it would be seven o'clock at night for Granny.

-We would both be awake and we were both be in daylight."
-Great idea, Izzy.
+We would both be awake and we would both being daylight.

 A much better idea than calling her at midday UTC.